RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 {% imgcap right /images/eject_boot.png Eject the SD card. %}
 ###Eject the SD Card, Insert in Parallella
 Now you're ready to eject the SD card from the Mac and insert it in the Parallella.
-And that brings us to the next _gotcha_.
+Plug in the HDMI cable, keyboard, mouse, and Ethernet connection.
+Power up the Parallella, and welcome to the next _gotcha_.

 ###Gotcha #2: Powered USB Required
-After moving past the first _gotcha_, Parallella booted to a beautiful GUI, but the system would not respond to the keyboard or mouse.
+Parallella booted to a beautiful GUI, but the system would not respond to the keyboard or mouse.
 After swapping a few keyboard/mouse combinations, I finally tried a powered USB hub.
 The powered hub worked.

 Through trial and error I learned that the Parallella can handle a single keyboard plugged into the micro-USB port.
 However, if two devices are plugged in via USB, a powered hub is required.
-As long as its plugged into a powered USB hub, the keyboard/trackpad combo works fine.
+A passibve USB hub will not work.
+A combination keyboard, one with both a keyboard and a trackpad, will also need a powered USB hub.

 ###Default Login Credentials
 Default login credentials for Parallella are...